Parameter-Efficient Fine-Tuning of State Space Models

-\paragraph{Mamba.} Similar to the Transformer block, which consists of attention and linear layers, the Mamba block proposed by \citet{gu2023mamba} features an S6 module, a point-wise 1D causal convolution layer ($\conv1d$) for token mixing, linear layers — including input ($\Win$) and output ($\Wout$) projection layers and a gated MLP.
+\paragraph{Mamba \& Jamba.} Similar to the Transformer block, which consists of attention and linear layers, the Mamba-I block proposed by \citet{gu2023mamba} features an S6 module, a point-wise 1D causal convolution layer ($\conv1d$) for token mixing, linear layers — including input ($\Win$) and output ($\Wout$) projection layers and a gated MLP.
 Mamba-II~\citep{mamba2} further simplifies the state matrix $\A$ to be a scalar.
 Building on Mamba-I, Jamba~\citep{lieber2024jamba} introduces a hybrid architecture that integrates both Transformer blocks and Mamba blocks, leveraging the strengths of both to enhance performance.
 This paper focuses on Mamba-I (referred as Mamba in this paper) and Jamba, deferring Mamba-II discussions to the appendix.